Khadiza13/Gadget_Platform/README.md

 Gadget Heaven is a modern e-commerce application showcasing cutting-edge gadgets and accessories.
 The application includes a dynamic home page, product details, a dashboard to manage carts and wishlists, and an additional feature page for recommendations.

+# 🛠 Technologies Used

+- React: Core library for building the user interface.
+- React Router: For routing and navigation.
+- Tailwind CSS: For styling and responsiveness.
+- Local Storage: For persistent data storage.

 # 📚 React Concepts Used

 - Dynamic Routing: Seamless navigation across pages (Home, Dashboard, Details) using React Router.